 To begin mitigating the effects of anxiety disorder, then, we recommend trying these at-home remedies.
-If your anxiety becomes severe, or it’s a chronic problem that has persisted for some time, however, contact us today and find out how we can help.
+If your anxiety becomes severe, or is a chronic problem that has persisted for some time, however, contact us today and find out how we can help.

 Anxiety treatment at Tikvah Lake Recovery is not a passive experience.
-While you’re in our care, you’ll be expected and encouraged to play an active, engaged role in your treatment program and work with your therapist to uncover the underlying reasons you may be experiencing anxiety.
+While you’re in our care, you’ll be expected and encouraged to play an active, engaged role in your personalized treatment program and work with your therapist to uncover the underlying reasons you may be experiencing anxiety.

-Your willingness and ability to work with your therapist will ensure that you’re receiving the services that best meet your needs, provided in the manner that is most conducive to helping you achieve your immediate and long-term goals.
+Your willingness and ability to work with your therapist will ensure that you’re receiving the services that best meet your needs, provided in the manner most conducive to helping you achieve your immediate and long-term goals.

 All our experts here at Tikvah Lake Recovery understand anxiety disorders and how to treat them effectively, along with any co-occurring disorders that may present.